John McAlery: Football career

 The newly formed Cliftonville F.C. side played their first match just nine days later, losing 2–1 to a team of rugby players called Quidnunces.
 They achieved their first victory on 1 November with a 2–0 defeat of Knock F.C., a team of former lacrosse players.

 On 18 November 1880 McAlery organized a meeting at the Queen's Hotel in Belfast between the seven Irish football clubs that had been established by that time: Alexander, Avoniel, Cliftonville, Distillery, Knock, Moyola Park and Oldpark.
 These teams would become the founding members of the Irish Football Association (IFA), with Lord Spencer Chichester serving as its president and McAlery as secretary.
 In an appendix to the minutes of the meeting, McAlery wrote: "If the spirit which pervaded from those present be acted upon the result will be a strong Association for promoting the game which we have espoused."

 The meeting also provided for Ireland's first official football competition, the Irish FA Cup.
-In the first Cup final, played on 9 April 1881, Cliftonville was defeated by Moyola Park.
+In the first Cup final of the inaugural competition, played on 9 April 1881, Cliftonville was defeated by Moyola Park.
 They suffered the same fate the following year, losing to Queen's Island in the final of the 1881–82 edition.
 McAlery, who captained Cliftonville while playing at fullback, won his first trophy on his third try, as his club defeated Ulster to win the 1882–83 Irish Cup.

 He did not play much after this, deciding to focus on his administrative role in Irish football.
 He refereed international matches until 1887, and remained the Irish FA secretary until 1888.